 Parents/carers are expected to contact the school whenever their child is unable to attend school and provide an appropriate explanation on the first morning the child is absent; telephone calls, letters or personal contact are all acceptable.

-If parents/carers do not contact the school before 9.30 am on their child’s first day of absence we will contact them by telephone (First Day Calling).
-If staff cannot contact a parent/carer a message will be left on their answer machine where possible; in this instance if the parent/carer does not subsequently make contact with the school the absence will be marked as unauthorised.
+If parents/carers do not contact the school before 9.30 am on their child’s first day of absence we will contact them by telephone (First Day Calling) or using the text messaging system, which allows parents to reply.
+If staff cannot contact a parent/carer a message will be left on their answer machine where possible or contact attempted by text or email; in this instance if the parent/carer does not subsequently make contact with the school the absence will be marked as unauthorised.

 Absence is either authorised or unauthorised (truancy).
 Only the school can authorise absences.
 Following an absence parents/carers are required to provide a written explanation for their child’s absence, this should also include wherever possible evidence such as a doctor’s letter or prescribed medication (this could be in the form of the prescription (FP10) or of the medication with the pharmacy label attached.).
 The school does not have to accept a parent’s/carer’s explanation as a valid reason for absence.
 If there are doubts about the explanation offered or where there is no explanation it will be recorded as unauthorised.
 Parents/carers will be asked to provide evidence (e.g. doctor’s letter, prescribed medication) to confirm the reasons for their child’s absence if their attendance falls below 95.6%.
 Pupil attendance will be regularly reviewed by the Headteacher and Office Manager.
 If a child’s attendance continues to fall parents/carers will be invited to attend a meeting with the Headteacher where an attendance plan will be agreed, and referral to an external service will be considered (SLO, Early Help, School Nurse etc.).
 The pupil’s attendance will be monitored regularly and further action will be taken as appropriate.